 Overview

 Wander golden beaches in Northland and the Coromandel, soak in Rotorua’s steamy geothermal magic, and paddle through turquoise bays in Russell, Abel Tasman, and the Marlborough Sounds.
-Explore snow-capped peaks, glacial valleys, and alpine lakes in the Southern Alps, Taupo, and Tekapo, and discover glowworm caves, misty rainforests, epic waterfalls, rugged coastlines, and windswept lighthouses in places like Waitomo, the Catlins, and Cape Reinga.
+Explore snow-capped peaks, glacial valleys, and alpine lakes in the Southern Alps, Ohakune, and Tekapo, and discover glowworm caves, misty rainforests, epic waterfalls, rugged coastlines, and windswept lighthouses in Waitomo, the Catlins, and Cape Reinga.

 From Hobbit holes to hidden pubs, wild native sanctuaries to world-class wine regions, sunrise at East Cape to sunset in Fiordland—you’ll see it all.
 Add in great hikes, wildlife encounters, Māori history, cool cities, and the best coffee carts we can find, and you’ve got one unforgettable Kiwi adventure.